aadi07/alphalang/README.md

 ### Expressions

     Note: They can also print expressions.
 All MATHEMATICAL operations can be expressed in words or symbols.
+However, comparison operators such as equality, inequality, less, greater than etc. are expressed only in the form of words
     Print "He" plus 2 * "l" + 1 times "o" plus ", world!".
 Note: Strings can be concatenated with strings or products of strings and numbers.
     Print 13 times 13 / 13 plus 13 - 13.
 Note: Supported operators include addition, subtraction...
     Print 1.3 * 1.3 by 1.3 + 1.3 minus 1.3.
 Note: multiplication, division...